erfansahaf/kodekloud-downloader/readme.md

+Note: Because of KodeKloud UI changes, this extension is not working anymore.
+PRs are welcome.

 # KodeKloud Downloader Chrome Extension

 With this extension, you can download any KodeKloud course.
 It extracts direct links from website and let you download the course videos.